ekosistema/audio-tools/README.md

 1. **audio_tool.sh**: A comprehensive script that combines multiple audio processing functions (clean filenames, remove short audios and mp3 conversion).
 2. **clean_filenames.sh**: Cleans and standardizes filenames in a specified directory.
-3. **scan_audios_subfolders**: Scans for audio files in subfolders and copies them to a central location.
+3. **scan_audios_subfolders.sh**: Scans for audio files in subfolders and copies them to a central location.
 4. **remove_short_audios.sh**: Removes audio files shorter than a specified duration.
 5. **mp3_conversion.sh**: Converts audio files to MP3 format.